Home | Site Index | Disclaimer | Email Me!

 Known Customers: John Deere

-• Embroidery Software Protection Coalition (ESPC), a group of enbroidery companies, led by Bernina, that are nothing more than thugs trolling the internet making people believe they have done something wrong and extorting money from them.
+• Embroidery Software Protection Coalition (ESPC), a group of embroidery companies, led by Bernina, that are nothing more than thugs trolling the internet making people believe they have done something wrong and extorting money from them.
 Added July 11, 2008

 Known Customers: Warner Brothers Music.